-- (1) Mr. Farmer and Mr. Schneider are eligible for an annual cash incentive and a long-term equity incentive award based on the achievement of targeted fiscal 2021 Cintas EPS and fiscal 2021 sales growth.
-Mr. Farmer and Mr. Schneider are also eligible for an annual cash incentive based on the accomplishment of non-financial goals outlined by the Compensation Committee.
+Mr. Schneider and Mr. Farmer are eligible for an annual cash incentive and a long-term equity incentive award based on the achievement of targeted fiscal 2022 Cintas EPS and fiscal 2022 sales growth.
+Mr. Schneider and Mr. Farmer are also eligible for an annual cash incentive based on the accomplishment of non-financial goals outlined by the Compensation Committee.
 If Cintas meets the targeted EPS and targeted sales growth and the named executive officer achieves his non-financial goals, he will receive the targeted amount for the annual cash incentive.
 The portion of the annual cash incentive related to EPS and sales growth can decrease to 0% or increase up to 200%.
 The portion of the annual cash incentive related to the non-financial performance goals can decrease to 0% but not exceed the targeted amount, depending on the extent to which these goals are achieved.
 If the goals up to a certain level are not met, no incentive will be paid.
-Restricted stock and non-qualified stock options are granted pursuant to the terms and conditions of the 2016 Plan based on achievement against fiscal 2021 EPS and sales growth goals. - (2) Mr. Hansen, Mr. Thompson and Mr. Frooman are eligible for an annual cash incentive and a long-term equity incentive award based on the achievement of targeted fiscal 2021 Cintas EPS and an individual performance component (consisting of a subjective performance evaluation rather than performance against specified individual performance goals).
-If Cintas meets the targeted EPS and the named executive officer achieves his individual goals, he will receive the targeted amount.
+Restricted stock is granted pursuant to the terms and conditions of the 2016 Plan based on achievement against fiscal 2022 EPS and sales growth goals.
+In addition, as previously discussed, on July 27, 2021, Mr. Schneider was awarded 6,179 non-qualified stock options and 434 shares of restricted stock under the 2016 Plan due to his promotion.

+Mr. Hansen, Mr. Thompson and Mr. Denton are eligible for an annual cash incentive and a long-term equity incentive award based on the achievement of targeted fiscal 2022 Cintas EPS and an individual performance component (consisting of an overall subjective performance evaluation rather than performance against specified individual performance goals).
+If Cintas meets the targeted EPS and the named executive officer meets a particular individual performance level, he will receive the targeted amount.
 This amount can decrease to 0% or increase up to 200% of the target depending on the extent to which the EPS goal and individual performance are achieved.
 If achievement up to a certain level is not attained, no incentive will be paid.
-Restricted stock and non-qualified stock options are granted pursuant to the terms and conditions of the 2016 Plan based on achievement against fiscal 2021 EPS goals and individual achievement. - (3) All named executive officers are eligible for an extra cash incentive award which was established for fiscal 2021 to drive achievement of the Company's business goals in a year filled with extreme uncertainly due to the COVID-19 pandemic.
-The extra cash incentive is based upon the achievement of all of the following criteria: at or above target on all annual cash incentive plan components described in the Compensation Discussion and Analysis, EPS greater than or equal to
+Restricted stock and non-qualified stock options are granted pursuant to the terms and conditions of the 2016 Plan based on achievement against fiscal 2022 EPS goals and individual achievement.
+In addition, as previously discussed, on August 27, 2021, Mr. Denton was awarded 2,045 non-qualified stock options and 144 shares of restricted stock under the 2016 Plan due to his promotion.